 The sad fact is that getting lost is the number one cause of pet death.
 Studies have shown that more than 10 million pets are lost each year and about 90 percent will not be returned to their owners without effective pet identification.

-This is why Springtown Veterinary Hospital views microchip pet IDs as a standard of care for all of our patients.
 With a microchip, your pet can be identified quickly and easily by animal control officers, shelters, or veterinary hospitals.
 Microchips are safe, unalterable, and permanent identification for pets.

 At Springtown Veterinary Hospital, we use the HomeAgain microchip system, which is quick and painless (the microchip is approximately the size of a grain of rice).
 The entire procedure is similar to a vaccination and takes less than 10 seconds.
 The HomeAgain ID program uses microchips that register the animal with a unique identification number that is filed in a database with important contact information.
 This information can be updated at any time.